20centcroak/github-cheatsheet/cheatsheet.md

 Your branch is ahead of 'origin/master' by 2 commits.
   (use "git push" to publish your local commits)

   Use flag *--no-ff* to forbid fast-forward merge.
-Then A commit is generated after the last commit.
+Then A commit is generated after the last commit (*3c7f318*).

     git merge --no-ff featureX
 >Merge made by the 'recursive' strategy.
  fileA.txt | Bin 48 -> 68 bytes
  fileB.txt | Bin 30 -> 52 bytes
  2 files changed, 0 insertions(+), 0 deletions(-)

+Have a look to the log and graph:

     git log --oneline --graph
 >\*   8fb47dd (HEAD -> master) Merge branch 'featureX'